I love my snacks. I am a born grazer, as is my oldest son, James. We don’t want a great big meal, but we do want to eat pretty much nonstop.

 This cheesecake is definitely on the denser side.
-I typically prefer a creamier cheesecake (check out my Blood Orange Cheesecake), but I’m satisfied with how this turned out because I wanted to make sure that you could taste that almond butter goodness.
+I typically prefer a creamier cheesecake, but I’m satisfied with how this turned out because I wanted to make sure that you could taste that almond butter goodness.
 Adding less almond butter wasn’t an option. 🙂

 Be mindful of the type of almond butter that you use.
 Many organic and natural almond butters are very thin and/or have a lot of accumulated oil on top.
 You want a spreadable consistency with no excess oil, or it will wreak havoc on the texture of your cheesecake.

 You can use a standard 8″ or 9″ springform pan with removeable bottom for this cheesecake, but I LOVE my “push pan.”
 This pan’s bottom has a silicone seal that’s waterproof, so you can set the pan directly into the water bath and have no worries about water leaking in!
 If you’re interested in getting one for yourself, you can find one [here].
 Check out the recipe notes for more detail on baking a cheesecake in a water bath.

 After baking, the cheesecake cools in the oven for an hour, on the counter until it’s room temperature, and then in the refrigerator another 4-6 hours!
 The wait can be grueling (it smells so good!), but I promise it’s worth the wait!

 I topped my cheesecake with fresh whipped cream, sliced almonds, and white chocolate “honeycomb”, but you can dress it up however you like!